jgm/pandoc/INSTALL.md

          brew install librsvg python homebrew/cask/basictex

-    Note: On unsupported versions of macOS (more than three releases old), Homebrew from source, which takes additional time and disk space for the `ghc` compiler and dependent Haskell libraries.
+    Note: On unsupported versions of macOS (more than three releases old), Homebrew instals from source, which takes additional time and disk space for the `ghc` compiler and dependent Haskell libraries.

   - We also provide a zip file containing the binaries and man